HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md

     ![More menu](../../software_licensing_portal/_img/create_dep_key.png){ width="500" }

-3. Copy and save the unique deployment key, this will serve as an initial refresh token.
+3. Copy and save the unique deployment key.
+This will serve as an initial refresh token.

     ![Deployment key](../../software_licensing_portal/_img/new_deployment_key.png){ width="500" }

+!!!
+Tip
-4. (Optional) To replace a lost deployment key, open the deployment card, click the three-dot menu, and select **Replace Deployment Key** to generate a new one.
+    If you lose your deployment key, you can generate a new one.
+On the **Deployments** tab, open your deployment and click the three-dot icon.
+Then, select **Replace Deployment Key** to generate a new key.

 ### Configuring License Server